ChithraRaju/MyStoreTestAutomation/README.md

 # MyStoreTestAutomation
 This project contains the automated UI tests to test the [automationtest website](http://automationpractice.com/index.php).
-It uses Selenium test framework.
+It uses Hybrid framework.
+Design pattern used is Page Object Model and unit test framework used is TestNG

 ## Running the test
 ### Pre-requisite